beydah/Binance-Trading-Bot/readme.md

-This bot, which can be managed via Telegram, creates Buy/Sell signals using indicators such as RSI, StochRSI, EMA, MA and can make buying and selling decisions based on these signals; can do backtesting; Can analyze coins.
+This bot, which can be managed via Telegram, creates Buy/Sell signals using indicators such as RSI, StochRSI, EMA, MA and can make buying and selling decisions based on these signals; can do backtesting; Can analyze coins. **It is not investment advice.
+It has risks and losses.**

 ### Beydah Saglam

-This project was created and developed by Beydah Sağlam.
+This project was created and developed by Beydah Saglam.
 He still continues to develop this project.
-Solutions for which you can sponsor the developer will be introduced soon.
+**Solutions for which you can sponsor the developer will be introduced soon.**

 ### For Support

-To provide support to the developer, you can follow it at [github/beydah](https://github.com/beydah).
+- To provide support to the developer, you can follow it at [github/beydah](https://github.com/beydah).

-You can star the project to support the project.
+- **You can star the project to support the project.**

 <div style="text-align:center;">
     <a href="#binance-trading-bot">